ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 In IDLE, you you create, edit, and run Python code.

 To bring up IDLE, type `idle3` at the bash shell prompt (which you get by opening a Terminal window: select “Applications”, the "System Tools", then either “Terminal” or “Konsole” from the menu that pops up).
-Since we are using Python 3 (rather than Python 2) this year, the version of IDLE we need is 'idle3' (which is also the command we need to run it).

 For this step, there is one goal: write a Python 3 program that prints the string `Hello, World!` as its output.